Big year

 A big year is a personal challenge or an informal competition among birders who attempt to identify as many species of birds as possible by sight or sound, within a single calendar year and within a specific geographic area.
 Popularized in North America, big years are commonly carried out within a single U.S. state or Canadian province, or within larger areas such as the Lower 48 contiguous states, within the official American Birding Association (ABA) area, or sometimes the entire globe.
-The ABA big year record of 840 species was set by Andrew Pochonita of Southern California in 2019.
+The ABA big year record of 840 species was set by John Weigel of Australia in 2019.
 The big year world record of 6,852 species was set in 2016 by Arjan Dwarshuis of the Netherlands.

 History of North American big years

 The wide publication in 1934 of the first modern field guide by Roger Tory Peterson truly revolutionized birding.
 However, in that era, most birders did not travel widely.
 The earliest known continent-wide Big Year record was compiled by Guy Emerson, a traveling businessman, who timed his business trips to coincide with the best birding seasons for different areas in North America.
 During his best year, in 1939, he saw 497 species.
 In 1952, Emerson's record was broken by Bob Smart, who saw 515 species.

 In 1953, Roger Tory Peterson and James Fisher took a 30,000 mile road trip visiting the wild places of North America.
 In 1955, they told the story of their travels in a book and a documentary film, both called Wild America.
 In a footnote to the book, Peterson claimed "My year's list at the end of 1953 was 572 species."
 In 1956, a 25-year-old Englishman named Stuart Keith, following Peterson and Fisher's route, compiled a list of 594 species, a record that stood for fifteen years.